GioVaradashvili/GioVaradashvili/README.md

   <h4>Luka Gurgenidze</h4>
 </p>

-> ""As a fellow Data Scientist, finding this individual was a breakthrough.
+> "As a fellow Data Scientist, finding this individual was a breakthrough.
 We've been collaborating on projects ever since, consistently supporting each other in data analysis and analytics.
-I am truly proud to have discovered such a talented partner!""
+I am truly proud to have discovered such a talented partner!"
 >
 > 👍 **Rating:** ⭐⭐⭐⭐⭐